ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 the network configuration.
 See {{v6only}} for more discussion of handling IPv6-only networks.

-In addition to requesting AAAA and A records, clients can request either SVCB or HTTPS records {{SVCB}}.
-Sending a query for SVCB records will be based on which application is establishing the connection.
+In addition to requesting AAAA and A records, depending on which application is establishing the connection, clients can request either SVCB or HTTPS records {{SVCB}}.
 For applications using HTTP or HTTPS (including applications using WebSockets), the client SHOULD send a query for HTTPS records.

 All of the DNS queries SHOULD be made as soon after one another as possible.
 The order in which the queries are sent SHOULD be as